embedded-office/canopen-stack/docs/_examples/setup-calibration-mode.md

 ## Example Goal

+The example focus is the user object for CAN triggered write access to a manufacturer specific area.

+# Object Type Idea

-The main idea is a collection of object entries, which are visible or at least only writable after a simple identification mechanism.
+The main idea is a collection of object entries, which are writable after a simple identification mechanism.

-To achieve a simple calibration we assume a raw ADC value, which is transformed in the application with a formular:
+For a tiny usecase we assume to achieve a simple calibration mechanism.
+Th eapplication uses the calibration values to transform input values with a formular:

 ```c
 adcValue = (adcRaw * calFactor) / calDivisor + calOffset;